analytically-ray/dinosaur-battle-app/README.md

 # 🦖 Dinosaur Battle App

 An interactive R Shiny app where dinosaurs battle in a turn-based game with battle narration!
-Built for fun, learning, and engagement—especially great for kids!
+Built for fun, learning, and engagement, especially great for dinosaur-enthusiastic kids!

 ## 🚀 Features